Naturaily/Naturaily-netlify/_posts/2020-03-25-covid-2019-pandemic-vs-e-commerce-common-problems-and-how-to-face-them.md

 ---
 title: 'COVID-2019 Pandemic vs E-commerce - Common Problems and How to Face Them '
 description: >-
-  Coronavirus global spread is predicted to take its toll on e-commerce, changing shopping habits and demand for certain products.
+  Coronavirus' global spread is predicted to take its toll on e-commerce, changing shopping habits and demand for certain products.
 slug: covid-2019-pandemic-vs-ecommerce-common-problems-and-how-to-face-them
 layout: post